tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>[dwc:kingdom="Animalia": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:kingdom has an equivalent at the rank of Kingdom in the bdq:sourceAuthority"],[dwc:kingdom="Metazoa": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:kingdom does not strictly have an equivalent at the rank of Kingdom in the Parameterized Source Authority (Metazoa is synonym of Animalia)"]</td>
+			<td>[dwc:kingdom="Animalia": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:kingdom has an equivalent at the rank of Kingdom in the bdqval:sourceAuthority"],[dwc:kingdom="Metazoa": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:kingdom does not strictly have an equivalent at the rank of Kingdom in the Parameterized Source Authority (Metazoa is synonym of Animalia)"]</td>
 		</tr>
 		<tr>
 			<td>Type</td>